-Pritchard, who was married and worked as a chauffeur, was infatuated with Walker.
-Pritchard and Walker, who was single and worked as a domestic, had been neighbors in the Hill District, where Walker continued to live, while they were growing up.
+Pritchard, who was married and worked as a chauffeur, was infatuated with Walker, an unmarried domestic.
+The two had been neighbors in the Hill District, where Walker continued to live, while they were growing up.
 Pritchard’s employer was Judge Charles H. Kline, who would be elected mayor of Pittsburgh in 1925 and resign in the face of scandals in 1933.

 In a trial that received scant attention, Pritchard used an insanity defense.
 He was convicted of first-degree murder on February 21, 1923, and sentenced to death on July 27.
 After his attorney, William H. Stanton, one of the first Black criminal defense attorneys to practice in Pittsburgh, concluded that a motion for a new trial and an appeal would be futile, attention turned to the Pardon Board.

 George Pritchard died in Western Penitentiary on April 20, 1952.
 He was 57 years old.

 As a young man, Pritchard had twice been recognized for heroism.
 First after injuring himself in an effort to alert a family to a fire in their home in 1913 and then again in 1914 when he assisted in apprehending a knife-wielding robber.